grafana/opentelemetry-workshop/site/docs/lab1/instrument.md

     :::

 1. Scroll down the page to find the Alloy configuration, which Grafana has automatically generated for you.
-FClick on the **Copy to clipboard** button underneath.
+Click on the **Copy to clipboard** button underneath.

     <details>
         <summary>See an example Alloy configuration</summary>